 Heian politics and government

-There are several ways to divide the political history of the Heian Period, the simplest being perhaps to consider the period in an early and a latter phase, divided near the mid-l0th century.
-In the first phase various attempts were made to reinvigorate the ritsuryō system borrowed from China, in terms of both an emperor-dominated political system and an economic base of nationally controlled rice fields.
+There are several ways to divide the political history of the Heian Period, the simplest being perhaps to consider the period in an early and a later phase, divided near the mid-l0th century.
+In the first phase, various attempts were made to reinvigorate the ritsuryō system borrowed from China, regarding both an emperor-dominated political system and an economic base of nationally controlled rice fields.
 In the second, the contradictions of the cumbersome continental system caused continuous breakdowns.
-First the Fujiwara regents, then the retired emperors, and finally the rising warrior class were successively able to exercise control over the emperor and the political process, and economically the private landed estate (shōen) became the principal form of landholding, undermining the state-centered land system.
+First the Fujiwara regents, then the retired emperors, and finally the rising warrior class were successively able to exercise control over the emperor and the political process, and economically the private landed estate (shōen) became the principal form of landholding, undermining the state-centred land system.

 A more precise division of the period requires a four-phase scheme.
-The first phase, roughly the hundred years from the moving of the capital to the end of the ninth century, was initially characterized by the attempts of the powerful Emperor Kammu to strenghten the ritsuryō system through a change in military organization, the subjugation of the aboriginal Ezo people, and reform of provincial government.
-To some extent this attempt to renew the ritsuryō system, with the focus still on the Chinese pattern, was carried on by Emperor Saga (嵯峨天皇 Saga-tennō, 785-842) and the other early Heian rulers.
-The legal codifications and the establishment of new offices outside the ritsuryō framework to improve governmental efficiency, such as the kebiishi (検非違使, imperial police) and the kurōdo-dokoro (蔵人庁, Bureau of Archivists, or Secretariat), restored a degree of stability to the political system.
+The first phase, roughly the hundred years from the moving of the capital to the end of the ninth century, was initially characterised by the attempts of the mighty Emperor Kammu to strengthen the ritsuryō system through a change in the military organisation, the subjugation of the aboriginal Ezo people, and reform of provincial government.
+To some extent, this attempt to renew the ritsuryō system, with the focus still on the Chinese pattern, was carried on by Emperor Saga (嵯峨天皇 Saga-tennō, 785-842) and the other early Heian rulers.
+The legal codifications and the establishment of new offices outside the ritsuryō framework to improve governmental efficiencies, such as the kebiishi (検非違使, imperial police) and the kurōdo-dokoro (蔵人庁, Bureau of Archivists, or Secretariat), restored a degree of stability to the political system.

 The military class became crucial to the maintenance of civil government in the capital, as clearly demonstrated by the outbreak of the Hōgen Rebellion (保元の乱 Hōgen no ran) in 1156 and the Heiji Rebellion (平治の乱 Heiji no ran) in 1160 in the capital.
 From that time on, the military leaders were an indispensable part of court politics, epitomised in the rapid rise of one warrior-courtier in particular, Taira no Kiyomori (平清盛, 1118-1181).